DataDog/browser-sdk/packages/rum/README.md

 });
 ```

-For example, to track only 60% of your overall sessions with half tracked as Browser and the other half tracked as Browser Premium, set the `sampleRate` and the `premiumSampleRate` to 60.
-30% of your sessions are Browser Premium.
+For example, to track 60% of overall user sessions and set 70% of those sessions as Browser Premium, set `sampleRate` to 60 and `premiumSampleRate` to 70.

 ```
 datadogRum.init({
     ....
     sampleRate: 60,
-    premiumSampleRate: 60
+    premiumSampleRate: 70
 });
 ```

+Within the 60% of user sessions collected for your application, 18% are Browser and 42% are Browser Premium.

 ### Tagging